european-public-network/european-public-network.github.io/docs/1000_whats_epn/1500_goals.md

 title: "Goals"
 parent: What's evan?
 nav_order: 1500
-permalink: /docs/whats_evan/goals.html
+permalink: /docs/whats_epn/goals.html
 ---

-# evan.network Goals
+# European Public Network Goals

 **The [evan.network](https://evan.network) is a global, decentralized company network based on blockchain technology, which is organized and operated by trustworthy European companies.
-On the basis of the evan.network, all companies or organizations can quickly and easily realize their decentralized use cases.**
+On the basis of the European Public Network, all companies or organizations can quickly and easily realize their decentralized use cases.**

 Cooperation already plays an important role in the creation of value in most companies today and will continue to gain in importance in the future as a competitive factor.
 Global markets and increasingly individual products require cooperation to be efficient and trustworthy.
 It must be possible to cooperate with partners still unknown today.